nelsonic1/aci-pypi-ssl-deploy/README.md

 ### Subscriptions

-If your Azure tenant has multiple subscriptions, ensure you are in the correct one for these tasks.
+If your Azure tenant has multiple subscriptions, ensure you are in the correct subscription before proceeding.

 **Check current Subscription**